 What mix-ins do you recommend for gluten-free meatloaf?

-There are so many varieties of meatloaf out there now including bacon wrapped and spiced.
+There are so many varieties of traditional meatloaf recipes out there now including bacon wrapped and spiced.
 I like the classic homemade flavor of this best gluten-free meatloaf though.

 It is loaded with delicious herbs like parsley, oregano and basil.
 I also love using dried onion because it lends great flavor without having to chop those darn onions.

 To me, ketchup and Worcestershire sauce are meant to be in meatloaf.
-A nice broiled layer of ketchup on top is another key for me in the tastiest meatloaf.
+A nice broiled layer of ketchup on top is another key for me in the tastiest meatloaf and truly is the best part of the bite.
+If you like it sweeter, you can add some brown sugar.

 Can you make meatloaf with ground turkey instead of ground beef?

-This recipe works great with ground turkey or ground beef.
+This gluten-free version of meatloaf works great with ground turkey or ground beef.
+Heck, you can even do half beef and half ground pork.
 Really it comes down to a personal preference.
 My friend Brianna at Flippin Delicious also has a great gluten-free turkey meatloaf recipe!

 Serve it up with piping hot mashed potatoes topped with a pad of real butter and our gluten-free green bean casserole and you have a homestyle meal that everyone will love!